vuejs/rfcs/active-rfcs/0000-define-options.md

 - `defineOptions` is only enabled in `<script setup>` and without normal script tag.
 - `defineOptions` is **compiler macros** only usable inside `<script setup>`.
 They do not need to be imported, and are compiled away when `<script setup>` is processed.
 - The options passed to `defineOptions` will be hoisted out of setup into module scope.
 Therefore, the options cannot reference local variables declared in setup scope.
 Doing so will result in a compile error.
 However, it _can_ reference imported bindings since they are in the module scope as well.
-- `defineOptions` cannot be used with `defineProps` and `defineEmits`.
-Doing so will result in a compile error.

 # Drawbacks